-Turning to the question of selecting a suitable management strategy, two general suggestions are provided for interpreting MSE results.
-First, selection of a management strategy sometimes involves deciding whether minimum performance standards are satisfied across a sufficiently broad set of conditions, or the least across the most severe of plausible conditions.
+Considerations for a continuing process of management strategy development involves deciding whether minimum performance standards are satisfied across a sufficiently broad set of conditions, or the least across the most severe of plausible conditions.
 This decision-making procedure is known as satisficing (Miller and Shelton 2010).
 A second consideration, known as the precautionary approach, determines whether a candidate management strategy poses sufficiently low risk of damage to the resource, across as many circumstances as possible, including irreparable damage (Darcy and Matlock 1999, Restrepo and Powers 1999).